techsavvyash/techsavvyash/content/index.md

 title: ~/techsavvyash
 ---

-Hi, I'm Yash Mittal - a software engineer trying to tinker around with things while figuring out how to build systems that are usable and help make people's lives easier.
-I have 3 years of experience working on production systems which are deployed in couple of Indian states helping the under privileged strata of the population thanks to the projects I got to work on during my time at [Samagra](https://samagragovernance.in/).
-Presently, I ship code at [Zomato]() trying to get simplify merchant's lives who help those of us with busy lives with a hot meal when we are too occupied with our hustle.
+I'm a software engineer trying to build systems which make people's lives easier.
+I have 3 years of experience working on production systems for a couple of Indian states helping the under privileged strata of the population thanks to the amazing opportunities and problems I got to work on during my time at [Samagra](https://samagragovernance.in/).
+Presently, I ship code at [Zomato](https://zomato.com) trying to get simplify the lives of merchants on the platform.

-I am deeply interested in building scalable large scale systems, simplifying developer workflows and sustainably building for AI.
-The most recent areas of interest I have are datacentres because of the advent in AI agents like [cursor](https://www.cursor.com/), [claude code](https://www.anthropic.com/claude-code) etc.
+I was part of the core team that built [[./projects/BSAI.md|Bharat Sah'AI'yak]] which was acquired by [OLA Krutrim](https://www.olakrutrim.com/) in early 2025.
+BSAI is a AI enabled compute platform which could be modified for a wide range of usecases like ChatBots, information processing systems etc.

+I have a deep love for databases, distributed systems, PLT and open source.
+Currently, I am exploring making AI coding agents smarter and simplifying selling & hosting APIs on the internet with my a small community of my friends over at [TheFlywheel - Boutique AI Studio](https://www.theflywheel.in/).